nuralogix/dfx-demo-py/README.md

 or

-Make a measurment from a webcam using the selected study
+Make a measurement from a webcam using the selected study

 ```shell
 dfxdemo measure make_camera